savvas-paragkamian/crete-idea/README.md

 goal in ecological research.
 The synthesis of multiple data types and datasets across the globe has enabled holistic approaches to crutial scientific and sociatal questions.

-Based on the consept of data representation of ecosystems
+Based on the consept of digital representation of ecosystems, the following chapters are developed:

+Literature

+Biodiversity

+Spatial data

+## Literature

-## BHL
+### BHL

 Historical literature of Crete's biodiversity.